KrishnaGaur12/Meridian/docs/PROJECT_TRUTH_REPORT.md

 ### Performance Questions
 13. **Q: What's the typical evidence analysis latency?**
-    A: 2-5 seconds including DeepSeek API call.
+    A: 2-5 seconds including Gemini API call.
 Depends on API availability.

 14. **Q: How do you handle concurrent evidence uploads?**
     A: [UNTESTED] SQLAlchemy connection pooling handles concurrency but not load-tested.